Foreign Investment in Vietnam Is Fueled By Covid-19 Success

 Foreign investment, especially in the technology industry, has become the norm in Vietnam within 30 years.
 The range of career opportunities has been widened since foreign capital plays the role of the driving force of Vietnam’s economic growth, making a leap in trading.
 Investors from different areas like Europe, America, Asia… choose Vietnam as the destination.

 According to the Ministry of Planning and Investment, Vietnam attracted $38 billion of foreign direct investment (FDI) in 2019, increasing by 7.2% compared to that of 2018.
-This figure also peaked the chart of the entire decade.
+This figure also peaked in the chart of the entire decade.

 So, what are the reasons behind the success of Vietnam?
 Experts have implied that there are 3 main factors for this record FDI.